spencerdodd/kernelpop/README.md

 The `input` mode allows you to perform enumeration with just the output of a `uname -a` command, which makes it useful as a host-side only enumeration tool.

+### digestible ouput (json)

+This option allows you to dump the results of a kernelpop run to a digestible json file for later processing.
+So far, I have just implemented the `json` dump, but I will work on an XML version if it is requested.

 ---

 ### currently supported CVE's: